chakra-ui/panda/website/pages/docs/why-panda.md

 ## When not to use Panda?

+Panda isn't the right fit for your project if:

-If you're building with HTML and CSS, or a template based framework like PHP, Panda isn't the right fit.
+- You're building with HTML and CSS.
+- You're using a template-based framework like PHP.
+- You're looking for an absolute zero JS solution.

-We recommend that you use vanilla CSS (which is getting awesome by the day), or other utility based CSS libraries.
+In these scenarios, we recommend that you use vanilla CSS (which is getting awesome by the day), or other utility based CSS libraries.